Ilsan08/Portofolio_DataAnalyst_IlsanHidayatuloh/README.md

 ## About Me

 Hi, I'm Ilsan!
-I am an enthusiastic undergraduate student currently advancing into my **5th semester of Information Technology (IT)**.
+I am an enthusiastic undergraduate student currently advancing into my **5th semester of Informatics Engineering**.
 My IT background has given me a robust foundation in logic and problem-solving, which fuels my deep-seated passion for **Data Science and Data Analysis**.

 I am driven to leverage my technical skills in **Python and SQL** to transform raw, complex data into clear, actionable business insights.

-This repository serves as a space to showcase my abilities, share my end-to-end data analysis projects, and track my continuous growth in the data domain.